anungis437/Union_Eyes_app_v1/AI_API_TESTING_GUIDE.md

 ```

 **Test Cases**:
-- ✅ Valid query_id with rating 1-5
+- ✅ Valid query_id with rating 'good' or 'bad'
 - ✅ Rating without comment
 - ✅ Rating with comment
 - ❌ Invalid query_id (should return 404)
-- ❌ Rating out of range 1-5 (should return 400)
+- ❌ Rating not 'good' or 'bad' (should return 400)
 - ❌ No authentication (should return 401)

 ---